MEET OUR PASTORS

 Through a love for people and for the arts, Carma seeks to engage artists from a range of disciplines to convey the hope and love of God through worship.
 Carma describes her focus this way, "At Park Place we respond to God’s invitation to life in an eclectic variety of worship expressions.
 We share an intergenerational value and a story that embraces the ancient and future church.
 We major on the habit of gathering each week as an intentional reminder of the grand God-initiated Story to then be light and hope in the wider world community outside of the brick walls and slate floors of the building.”

 Carma called Phoenix, Arizona home for 17 years, co-founding Mountain Park Community Church and serving the staff there as the Worship Pastor.
 Ordained in the Church of God she received her Bachelors of Arts in Sociology from Anderson College in 1985 along with an Associate Degree in Early Childhood Education.
-She is currently working toward a Masters of Theological Studies at Anderson University’s School of Theology.
+She graduated with a Masters of Theological Studies at Anderson University’s School of Theology in 2017.

-Carma and her husband Randy enjoy their five adult children including three fabulous “in-laws.”
-They also revel in indulging their five grandchildren as much as possible.
+Carma and her husband Randy enjoy their five adult children including five fabulous “in-laws.”
+They also revel in indulging their seven grandchildren as much as possible.

 Joshua mifflin, INTERIM Associate Pastor of Youth